 Figure 2: Schematic overview of the semi-automated pipeline for bone shape tracking.
-The process includes: (I) Canny edge detection for detection of bone boundaries; (II) Connected-component labeling to isolate edges; (III) Extraction of reference points along edges; and (IV) Computation of transformation parameters for frame-to-frame tracking.
-The final panel shows segmented tibia and femur overlaid on the MRI image after applying the transformations obtained from semi-automated tracking to manual segmentation performed in the first frame.
+The process includes: (I) Canny edge detection to detect bone edges; (II) Connected-component labeling to isolate cortical bone edges; (III) Extracting reference points along bone edges; and (IV) Computing transformation parameters for frame-to-frame tracking.
+The final panel shows the segmented tibia and femur overlaid on the MRI image after applying the transformations obtained from semi-automated tracking to manual segmentation performed in the first frame.